Clark-guy/cat-revamped/README.md

  * Make window fullscreen (still transparent) and add my own "window".
  * edit font to make it all a little more aesthetic

+ * dnd functionality where cat can
+   * delete files
+   * email files
+   * convert text to upper lower
+   * add new states (a folder of ascii images which the cat could use)